PrincetonUniversity/removing_tedium/02_passwordless_logins/README.md

 ### Step 4: Return to Step 2 for additional Research Computing clusters

 Return to Step 2 and copy the public key using `ssh-copy-id` to each cluster that you have an account on.
 Try connecting to that cluster as a test.
+Remember to do the visualization nodes as well (e.g., `adroit-vis`, `della-vis1`, and so on).

 # Windows